How Are NFL Football Players Mic’d Up

 After much experimentation and during a bunch of exhibition games, NFL officials decided to put a microphone on the back of the pads of two players for each team either the first- and second-string centers or both starting guards.
 NFL Engineers working in the booth turn on 1 microphone just as the Offence breaks the huddle.

 Then they shut it down as the ball is snapped.
 The audio is mixed is sent to the TV truck where the network mixes it with the crowd noise.
 In other words, it was kinda fabricated.
-Technology improves every year as stereo sound became surround sound and could direct the sound all around the image on the TV and make it even more realistic almost like being there.
+Technology improves every year as the stereo sound became surround sound and could direct the sound all around the image on the TV and make it even more realistic almost like being there.
 The audio now is dependent even more so as to be part of the experience.

 Some Quarterbacks use the audio better than others remember Peyton Manning calling out “Omaha Kill Kill” it sounded awesome like you were sitting in front of him.
 The sounds still need to be captured and mixed together just like Sound Engineers do in a Recording Studio.
 Except the Recording Studio could be Green Bay’s Lambeau Field and 20 below.
 NFL also uses microphones on other players that are standing on the sideline.